dstmarthe/ath/content/theall/best-animal-cups-on-amazon/index.md

 Cool mugs are vital.
 I remember purchasing a mug from a famous waterpark when I went on a field-trip in middleschool.
 It had dolphins and sea turtles on a blue and green aquatic background.
 As all heavily used cups after a few years, a chance drop was all it took to break it.
 But I still remember how it looked, and how happy it made me feel to reflect upon it.

 Below are a collection of the coolest, highly reviewed _hand-crafted_ animal-themed cups on Amazon that you will want to hug instead of drink out of.
+As an Amazon Associate we earn from qualifying purchases.
 <br>
 <br>
 <br>